Scattering-matrix approach for a quantitative evaluation of the topological protection in valley photonic crystals

 The realization of large-scale photonic integrated circuits requires, however, waveguides that do not radiate.
 In photonic crystal slabs, this means that the guided modes should be below the light line to ensure perfect confinement by total internal reflection.
 The realization of topological waveguides supporting fully guided modes would require thus a honeycomb lattice showing - when undeformed - a Dirac point at symmetry points different to $\Gamma$ in the first Brillouin zone.
-In contrast to the shrunken-expanded configuration, which mimics the spin Hall effect for photons, it has been proposed \cite{ma_all-si_2016,noh_observation_2018} and experimentally realized \cite{shalaev_robust_2019,he_silicon--insulator_2019} photonic analogs of the valley Hall effect.
+In contrast to the shrunken-expanded configuration, which mimics the spin Hall effect for photons, it has been proposed \cite{ma_all-si_2016,noh_observation_2018} and experimentally realized \cite{wu_direct_2017,shalaev_robust_2019,he_silicon--insulator_2019} photonic analogs of the valley Hall effect.
 Since experimental works use standard silicon technology, valley Hall photonic waveguides show a huge potential to become key elements in silicon photonics.
 One of the great advantage over light waveguiding along line defects in trivial photonic crystals is the ability, thanks to the topological protection, to conduct light even along sharp corners, with angles as small as 60$^o$ \cite{shalaev_robust_2019,he_silicon--insulator_2019,ma_topological_2019,arora_direct_2021}.
 This would allow for increasing the compacity and decreasing the footprint of future devices for information and communication technologies.
 However, and unlike in other topological photonic systems in which the time-reversal symmetry is broken (for instance by applying an external magnetic field \cite{wang_observation_2009,bahari_nonreciprocal_2017}), in photonic crystals the band structure is symmetric with respect to the wave vector along the propagation direction.
-This means that for any topologically-protected guided mode having a certain pseudo-spin and a wave vector, there will be an identical state with opposite pseudo-spin and wave vector.
+This means that for any topologically-protected guided mode having a certain helicity relying its pseudo-spin and wave vector, there will be an identical state with opposite helicity.
 Albeit the topology of the system provides certain robustness to the propagation \cite{shalaev_robust_2019,he_silicon--insulator_2019}, backward scattering is not prohibited by nature.
-Hence, evaluating the quality of the topological protection particularly in presence of corners or other guiding elements like splitters is a mandatory step to know the applicability of such waveguides to more complex photonic systems, where back-scattering can be highly detrimental.
+Few works concern the assessment of the robustness of the topological protection\cite{arregui_quantifying_2021,rosiek_observation_2023}, and they essentially concern the back-reflection induced by inhomogeneities inside the photonic crystal itself, which as a result introduces propagation losses distributed over the whole length of the topological edge.
+To our knowledge, a quantitative evaluation of the pseudo-spin conversion in \textit{perfect} topological crystals in presence of corners or other guiding elements like splitters is still lacking, and is a mandatory step to assess the applicability of such waveguides to more complex photonic systems, where those processes can be highly detrimental.
 This is particularly the case of ring-like cavities in which the finesse is highly sensitive to small losses due to the continuous recirculation of light.